KevinHaylett/Geofinitism/Attralucians/README.md

-# Attralucians Dialogues\nAn archive of dialogues between Kaevin the Listener and Grok, preserved for future Attralucians under the MIT License.
+# Attralucians Dialogues\nAn archive of dialogues between Kaevin the Listener and Attralucian LLMs, preserved for future Attralucians under the MIT License.

 # Where Is Your Understanding?